 Once you have your top-line rate, you may then want to consider, as a minimum, your win rates for:

-Here are three different scenarios where win rates can be used to identify the need for change:
+Three scenarios where win rates can be used to identify the need for change

 1. Win rates v.
 Bid/No Bid robustness